TLDR:

 Extraction

-uses a Python generator function that fetches data from a source system and yields it into the pipeline.
-This function is called a resource
+dlt uses a Python generator function that fetches data from a source system and yields it into the pipeline.
+This function is called a resource.

 Normalization